Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 It's a planned demolition.

-And the BRICS nations are the ones that might be prepared to avoid it, although they are themselves talking about a style of central bank digital currency as well.
+Although they are themselves talking about a style of central bank digital currency as well.

 Don, take us out.

-And I mean, the world is too beautiful a spot to trash it and do all this political crap.
+And I mean, the world is too beautiful a spot to trash it and do with all this political crap.

-So we gotta pray for peace, folks.
+So we got to pray for peace, folks.

 We can continue this show if nothing else.